joshbegley/nyt-latest/README.md

 `Sufficient shipments of vaccines have been slow to reach many countries in the region and economic inequalities are complicating matters.`\
 https://nytimes.com/2021/11/03/world/latin-america-pressed-on-vaccine-priorities.html?searchResultPosition=6

-**Murphy Narrowly Wins N.J.
-Governor’s Race**\
+**Murphy Narrowly Wins Re-election as New Jersey’s Governor**\
-`The slim victory, which ended Democrats’ 44-year re-election losing streak in the state, was far tighter than polls and Democratic strategists predicted.`\
+`The victory over Jack Ciattarelli, which ended Democrats’ 44-year re-election losing streak in the state, was far tighter than polls and Democratic strategists predicted.`\
 https://nytimes.com/2021/11/03/nyregion/murphy-wins-nj-governor.html?searchResultPosition=7

 **Margaret York, an L.A.P.D.
 Model for ‘Cagney & Lacey,’ Dies at 80**\